GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 ActiveCampaign Main Features

-The next part of the GetResponse vs ActiveCampaign review will focus on the main features for ActiveCampaign.
+The next part of the GetResponse vs ActiveCampaign review will focus on the main features of ActiveCampaign.
 Like GetResponse, the email service is another popular option, so let's see what available features they offer.

 Email Marketing Features